Curriculum and Pedagogy Group

 ● Book Talk

-○ If you have recently published a book and would like to share your work, this venue is ideal.
-Book Talks will be one hour long.
+○ If you have recently published a book and would like to share your work, this format offers a venue for dialogue around the text and its broader significance.
+Book Talks are one hour and fifteen minutes in length, including time for Q&A.

 ● Presentation type

-● Abstract (maximum 50 words) for inclusion in the program
+● Abstract (no more than 50 words) to be published in the program

-● Proposal (maximum 500 words), including: purpose, methodology, discussion, and conclusions (as applicable); references
+● Proposal (no more than 500 words) including purpose, methodology, discussion, and conclusion, where applicable, and references

 2024 Online Conference Program